 Do you feel that buyers are only interested in the lowest price?

 Do you feel that there is nothing you can do about this?

-I have just released The Print Industry Negotiation Handbook.
-I did a lot of research work for it.
+When I wrote “How to Make Print More Profitable: The Print Industry Negotiation Handbook” I did a lot of research work for it.
 And I saw a number of situations where buyers did not choose on the lowest price.

 Why on earth would a buyer pay more?

 It may seem odd at first, but let’s consider how this might work.
 Let’s say that I am buying a marketing brochure.
 The brochure is a vital sales tool for an important exhibition.
 The trouble is that the exhibition opens in a couple of days.
 And no-one told me that the brochure was needed for the exhibition until this morning.

 Of course, I could just try and find the cheapest price for the brochure.
 But let’s say that I found a printer for the brochure who offered me something a little different.
 Let’s say that this printer was willing to: